varksh05/DateArithmetic/README.md

 DateArithmetic Class
-This DateArithmetic Class is Designed to work All the Date Calculations After Christ(AC). *February 1st 2010* is used as the Common date below for Example purposes
+This DateArithmetic Class is Designed to work All the Date Calculations After Christ(AC). *February 1st 2010* is used as the Common date below for Example purposes.
+Here DD/MM/YYYY is used as Default Date Format.

 # To Change the Date format